National Water Vole Monitoring Programme FAQs

 - + What time commitment is required?

 Before doing your survey we recommend that you visit your site, to plan your transect, get the landowners permission and fill in the site information form.
 You will then need to do one survey each year between 15th April and 15th June as a minimum.
 Your survey should only take 45 mins-1 hour.
+Due to rain and high water levels, we are extending the survey period for 2021 to 15th July.

 - + Can I survey more than one site?